MurilloGroupMSU/spartan/paper.md

 # Statement of need

-Communicating through visualization is central to the scientific process.
+Communicating through visualization is central to the scientific process [@Tukey].
 The production of scientific graphs is now guided by rules and heuristics that increase the efficiency of communication while mitigating miscommunication.
-Tufte [@Tufte:2001], and many others [@Wilkinson:2005],[@Knaflic1:2015],[@Knaflic2:2020], have documented rules that increase our ability to communicate well.
+Tufte [@Tufte:2001], and many others [@Wilkinson:2005],[@Knaflic:2015],[@Knaflic:2020], have documented rules that increase our ability to communicate well.

 Some of the most important rules are: